boldbi/bold-bi-docs/docs/visualizing-data/working-with-widgets/aggregating-value-columns-based-on-type.md

 layout: post
 title: Aggregating Value Columns – Embedded BI | Bold BI Learning
 description: Learn how to aggregate a value column based on an aggregation type in a widget in Bold BI Embedded dashboard.
-canonical: "/visualizing-data/working-with-widgets/aggregating-value-columns-based-on-type/"
+canonical: "/cloud-bi/visualizing-data/working-with-widgets/aggregating-value-columns-based-on-type/"
 platform: bold-bi
 documentation: ug
 ---

 # Aggregating Value Columns Based on Type

-Each value column configured for the widget can be aggregated individually based on the type you define.
-The following table illustrates the aggregation types and their respective uses.
+Each value column configured to widget can be aggregated individually based on the type you define.
+Following table illustrates the aggregation types and their use.

 <table>
 <tr>